isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 For female students, accessories like hair clips and hair bands must be in dark brown or black.
 The fringe should not touch the eyebrow.

+Students are expected to keep their hair well-groomed and not coloured/dyed/highlighted/ gelled.

 #### **2. LOVE OTHERS**